 There is some evidence to suggest that having acupuncture might help with a dry mouth caused by radiotherapy to the head or neck.

 Most people who have radiotherapy for nasopharyngeal cancer get a sore mouth and throat.
-They are likely to become increasingly sore until after your treatment.
 You might also have ulcers.
+Your mouth and throat are likely to become increasingly sore until after your treatment.
+And can take a couple of months to get better.

 You might need strong painkillers such as morphine if your throat becomes very sore.
 Some people have these through a pump or skin patches.